Witte Software® https://www.modbustools.com

 2.1.
 Connections

-Modbus Poll read/write data from devices using:
+Modbus Poll reads from and writes to devices using:

-• Modbus RTU or ASCII on RS232 or RS485 networks.
-(USB/RS232/485 Converter)
+• Modbus RTU or ASCII over RS-232 or RS-485 networks. (a USB/RS-232/RS-485 Converter can be used)

 • Modbus TCP/IP